aussedatlo/aussedatlo-notes/posts/02-caddy-hardening.md

 ![[02-caddy-restrict-local.png]]

-In this example, all the traffic from an IP address different from the local network (for example `192.168.0.0/24`) and requesting for `sub.domain.name` will be automatically aborted 🤯
+In this example, all the traffic from an IP address different from the local network `192.168.0.0/24` and requesting for `sub.domain.name` will be automatically aborted 🤯.

 > [!note] Note
 > To handle TLS certificates, **Caddy** need to be accessible from the internet.
-In this case, **Caddy** handle `sub.domain.name` certificate, even if this subdomain is restricted to local network.
+However, it's important to clarify that internet accessibility for managing certificates does not imply that the entire service should be open to the web !

 ---
 ## Remove the `Server` Response Header